Appletri/calculator/README.md

 - [Link to the Assignment](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/calculator)

 ## About
-A calculator that does basic arithmetic.
+A calculator made for the Odin project.
 It has keyboard support for inputing numbers.